inclusion-international/nfc-reader-in2-ss2024/README.md

    - Collect the text until the `$FE$` marker is found.
    - This collected text is the Huffman code for the grid.

+#### 3D Printed Enclosures
+We have designed 3D printable enclosures for the NFC reader.
+The files for these designs are included in the repository.
+During the testing phase, we used PLA with 5-15% infill.
+For actual user application, a food-safe filament should be used to ensure safety.

 ### NFC Tags
 We currently use NTAG215 tags, but the system is also compatible with NTAG213, NTAG216, and MIFARE tags.
 It is crucial that the necessary information is stored between the correct markers on the tags:

 - **Object Name**: Stored between `$AG$` and `$FE$`.
 - **Huffman Code**: Stored between `$AGT$` and `$FE$`.

+#### 3D Objects for NFC Tags
+We have also designed simple 3D objects to house the NFC tags.
+These objects are based on a cylinder with a diameter of 5 cm and a height of 2.5 cm.
+Different shapes, such as domes, cones, and cups, are placed on top of this cylindrical base.
+These designs help users easily identify the NFC tags by touch.
+The STL files for these objects are provided in the repository.

 ### Android App
 The Android app is designed to provide similar functionality as the hardware NFC reader.
 The app uses the smartphone's built-in NFC capabilities and is designed with accessibility features to ensure usability by blind and visually impaired users.
 However, the integration with AsTeRICS-Grid and complete data processing from the NFC tags are not yet implemented.
 The app source code and installation instructions are provided in the `android_app` directory of this repository.